 Complete the following procedures after you have upgraded

 Clear the Browser Cache

 DX NetOps Performance Managementusers to clear their browser cache before accessing the upgraded version.

 If you have

-DX NetOps Network Flow Analysisas a data source, you must restart the
+Network Flow Analysisregistered as a data source, restart the

 - ClickAdministration Services, andServices.

-If logs are missing, the installation is incomplete.
-Review each log for any fatal errors.
+Use these log files to track possible issues with the upgrade.
+Review each file for any fatal errors.
 Verify that the

 .historyfile is updated to the latest version.